gauravstark80/flight_fare_prediction/README.md

 ## Overview
 This is a Flask web app which predicts fare of Flight ticket.
+In this project I used the data which is available at the Kaggle and used it in machine learning to come up with a model which can predict the fare with minimum error.
+I performed preprocessing of data such as Exploratory Data Analysis, Data Cleaning, Data Visualization, Feature Engineering before applying the machine learning model.
+This has helped me to gain insights from the data and understand in visual format how the various features are correlated.
+The train and test data has been split accordingly.
+The random forest technique is one such regression tool which I used in this project and finally created a model.

 ## Installation
 The Code is written in Python 3.7.
 To install the required packages and libraries, run this command in the project directory after [cloning](https://www.howtogeek.com/451360/how-to-clone-a-github-repository/) the repository: